 Apart from sales, there are many parameters that you can consider to calculate the conversion rate for your website.
 Each of these can ultimately lead to a positive impact on business in the long run.

 What is conversion in the eCommerce business?

 - A user adds a product to their cart: A customer may spend a lot of time browsing through the website.
 This can be compared to window shopping.
-If they simply leave the site without completing the transaction, it is a loss of opportunity.
-For the business to survive, it is essential that the customer adds the product to the shopping cart and proceeds with billing the same.
-A reminder for billing the products in cart can lead to an increase in some transactions.
+If they leave the site without completing the transaction, it is a loss of opportunity.
+For the business to survive, it is essential that the customer adds the product to the shopping cart and proceeds with billing.
+A reminder for billing the products in the cart can lead to an increase in some transactions.

 - A user adds items to their wishlist: There may be instances where the product has generated interest to the buyer; however, the browser intends to explore some more options before closing the transaction.
 In such cases, the product can be added to the wish list, which can later be shifted to the shopping cart.
 Based on the browsing history, alternate options can be populated for the buyer.

 - Email signups: There may be occasions when the customer keeps visiting the site multiple times and may not make any transactions immediately.
 These clients can be prompted to share their email id through a pop-up window and added to the mailing list database for sending updates and offers regularly.
 At some point in time, the prospect will turn into a buyer and generate business in the future and improve the conversion rate.

 - Social Media Shares: Social media plays a powerful role in determining the success of a business.
 Keep your media interaction interesting to be shared and re-tweeted.
 Link your URL with Instagram, Facebook, Twitter, and other popular social media platforms to direct the traffic to websites and improve conversion rates.